Most people choose Magento for its ability to handle large shops – many products, lots of events being generated. It also means lots of customer data.

 This way, you build meaningful engagement and customer relationships over time.

-First, a friendly advice: choose an official Magento CRM extension to save yourself the trouble of CRM integration.
+First, a friendly advice: the best CRM for Magento will have an official Magento CRM extension to save you the trouble of CRM integration.

 With all the other work on your store, a simple CRM integration that syncs right away and starts feeding data will both make you feel very good and serve you marketing ideas instantly.